 As with any treatment, we also recommend seeking the care of a trained professional.
 Our doctors have completed the necessary training to ensure they provide safe and effective treatment.
 When done correctly, cupping can be a wonderful, natural way to relieve pain in the body and promote self-healing.

 If you are still curious about cupping, check out our latest video showing you how our doctors perform this type of treatment.
-Also, please note we currently only offer cupping in our Fairfax, Rockville, and Fort Washington locations.
+We now offer cupping at all four of our DMV-area locations.
 Cupping is covered by most insurances but we are more than happy to check your benefits for you.

 Get Treated at Kaizo Health